 You Will Be Approved For More Than You Thought You Would Be

 Once you have everything in line, you will need to get a pre-approval from a loan officer.
-Once you turn in all of your paperwork, you will typically get a pre-approval back relatively quickly and if you are a first time home buyer, you will most likely think that you are *officially* approved for this loan, but you are not.
+Once you turn in all of your paperwork, you will typically get a pre-approval back relatively quickly and if you are a first-time homebuyer, you will most likely think that you are *officially* approved for this loan, but you are not.
 This is just an idea of how much you will be approved for and it is usually very accurate, as long as your credit and debt do not drastically change.
+Contact sandwich ma real estate for more information.

 You will most likely be approved for a lot more than you thought you would be and you will want to go crazy and buy your ‘perfect’ home, one that you did not think you could originally afford, but if you have a good loan officer, they will advise you not to buy a home at your highest price point because if you do, you have the potential to become ‘house broke.’
 All in all, make sure you find a good loan officer and trust them, as well as your real estate agent to guide you along the process.